savantcare/ptfile/ptclient/cts/spi/c2-hello-world/README.md

+c1 +
 Display a Ct in Change layer
--- invoked from view layer
+-- invoked from search in view layer
--- invoiekd from search in change layer
+-- invoked from search in change layer